edamontology/edamontologyDocs/developers_guide.rst

    -  Announcee the release, incuding summary of changes.

 .. note::
-   Releases have been quarterly but bi-monthly, even monthly remains the aspiration.
+   Releases have been mosty quarterly but more regular (bi-monthly or even monthly) remains the aspiration.
 Please help out move faster by `getting involved <http://edamontologydocs.readthedocs.io/en/latest/getting_involved.html>`_.

 Process
 .......